Etruscan civilization: Ancient sources

+Later Greek authors combined and reworked these stories, often inconsistently.
+Thucydides and Strabo associated the Tyrrhenians with the Pelasgians of Lemnos, and Strabo had the Pelasgians of Lemnos and Imbros follow Tyrrhenus to Italy.
+In this literature "Tyrrhenian", like "Pelasgian", was a fluid label applied to various non-Greek peoples of the northern Aegean, such as a group near Creston in Macedonia mentioned by Herodotus and the mixed "Pelasgian Tyrrhenian" population of the Athos peninsula described by Thucydides; these notices reflect the vagueness of the ethnonyms rather than any documented migration of the Etruscans.

+A separate strand of the question is linguistic.
+The Lemnos stele is inscribed in a language structurally close to Etruscan, which has led modern scholars to posit a Tyrsenian language family linking Etruscan, Lemnian and the Alpine Raetic.
+This is a matter of language classification, however, and does not in itself confirm the ancient migration narratives: the nature, direction and date of the connection remain debated.

-But the 1st-century BC historian Dionysius of Halicarnassus, a Greek living in Rome, dismissed many of the ancient theories of other Greek historians and postulated that the Etruscans were indigenous people who had always lived in Etruria and were different from both the Pelasgians and the Lydians.
+However, the 1st-century BC historian Dionysius of Halicarnassus, a Greek living in Rome, dismissed many of the ancient theories of other Greek historians and postulated that the Etruscans were indigenous people who had always lived in Etruria and were different from both the Pelasgians and the Lydians.
 Dionysius noted that the 5th-century historian Xanthus of Lydia, who was originally from Sardis and was regarded as an important source and authority for the history of Lydia, never suggested a Lydian origin of the Etruscans and never named Tyrrhenus as a ruler of the Lydians.

 For this reason, therefore, I am persuaded that the Pelasgians are a different people from the Tyrrhenians.
 And I do not believe, either, that the Tyrrhenians were a colony of the Lydians; for they do not use the same language as the latter, nor can it be alleged that, though they no longer speak a similar tongue, they still retain some other indications of their mother country.
 For they neither worship the same gods as the Lydians nor make use of similar laws or institutions, but in these very respects they differ more from the Lydians than from the Pelasgians.
 Indeed, those probably come nearest to the truth who declare that the nation migrated from nowhere else, but was native to the country, since it is found to be a very ancient nation and to agree with no other either in its language or in its manner of living.